rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 Working with this layer of cuDF requires some familiarity with `libcudf`'s APIs.
 `libcudf` is built around two principal objects whose names are largely self-explanatory: `column` and `table`.
 `libcudf` also defines corresponding non-owning "view" types `column_view` and `table_view`.
-`libcudf` APIs typically accept views while returning owning types.
+`libcudf` APIs typically accept views and return owning types.

 Most cuDF Cython wrappers involve converting `cudf.Column` objects into `column_view` or `table_view` objects, calling a `libcudf` API with these arguments, then constructing new `cudf.Column`s from the result.
-In the context of cuDF, `libcudf`'s ownership of memory is always transient. cuDF's Cython wrappers immediately transfer ownership from returned owning objects to an `rmm.DeviceBuffer`.
-This behavior contrasts with how `cudf.Buffer`s work when constructed from memory allocated by other Python libraries.

-We endeavor to make these wrappers as thin as possible.
 By the time code reaches this layer, all questions of pandas compatibility should already have been addressed.
 These functions should be as close to trivial wrappers around `libcudf` APIs as possible.